sagemathinc/cowasm/README.md

 ~/cowasm$ ./bin/rebuild-all
 ```

 This does `make clean,` pulls the latest code, then runs the full build and test suite.
-Fortunately, `zig` caches a lot of build artificats, so subsequent builds are faster.
+Fortunately, `zig` caches a lot of build artifacts, so subsequent builds are faster.

 **NOTE/WARNING:** Zig's cache is in `~/.cache/zig` and it can get HUGE.
 As far as I can tell, I think it just grows and grows without bound \(it's not an LRU cache\), and I think there are no tools to "manage" it besides just `rm -rf` it periodically.